apalmisano82/AIDA/README.md

 The AIDA dataset is made available under the [Creative Common License CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).

 ## How to cite
 Palmisano, A., Bevan, A., Kabelindde,A., Roberts, N., & Shennan, S., 2021.
-"AIDA: Archives of Italian radiocarbon DAtes", version 1.0 (3rd August 2021): https://github.com/apalmisano82/AIDA
+"AIDA: Archive of Italian radiocarbon DAtes", version 1.0 (3rd August 2021): https://github.com/apalmisano82/AIDA

-## Case studies using NERD
+## Case studies using AIDA

+* Palmisano, A., Bevan, A. and Shennan, S., 2017.
+[Comparing archaeological proxies for long-term population patterns: An example from central Italy.](https://www.sciencedirect.com/science/article/pii/S0305440317301474) Journal of Archaeological Science, 87, pp.59-72.

+* Palmisano, A., Bevan, A., & Shennan, S., 2018.
+[Regional Demographic Trends and Settlement Patterns in Central Italy: Archaeological Sites and Radiocarbon Dates.](http://doi.org/10.5334/joad.43) Journal of Open Archaeology Data, 6(1), p.2.

+*